chpc-uofu/arbiter/docs/settings.md

 `WARDEN_BEARER` **(string | None)** : If given, will be used as the bearer token to authenticate with the cgroup-wardens.

+`WARDEN_RUNTIME` **(bool)** : If enabled, the cgroup-warden will not write out persistant drop-in files for limits in `/etc/systemd`, and will instead write these files to `/run`.
+This means that when enabled, upon reboot all limits will be reset.
+Arbiter will account for this and sync limits, requiring no action.

 ## Email
 `ARBITER_NOTIFY_USERS` **(bool)** : If enabled, arbiter will email users about their violations.